syvrc/syvrcboard-v0/JOURNAL.md

 | --------------------------------- |
 | ![](/assets/08%20June/layout.png) |

-> The keyboard is onna have `11 macro keys (basically integrated macropad)`, `a Rotary Encoder Switch E11`, and a `0.91inch OLED Display 128x32` and is gonna use `STM32F411CEU6 Black Pill Board` as its mcu.
+> The keyboard is gonna have `11 macro keys (basically integrated macropad)`, a `Rotary Encoder Switch E11`, and a `0.91inch OLED Display 128x32` and is gonna use `STM32F411CEU6 Black Pill Board` as its mcu.

 > it was REALLY painful to find out symbol and footprint of `STM32F411CEU6 Black Pill Board`